-The second loan was commuted by treaty with the Nawab for Khyraghu . and the country between the Gogra and the North Eastern Boundary of Oade, lst May, 1816.
+&lt;sup>1 The second loan was commuted by treaty with the Nawab for Khyraghu . and the country between the Gogra and the North Eastern Boundary of Oade, 1st May, 1816.

-BOOK II. beginning of 1814 to other towns in the Lower Provinces, chap.
-III. and in the course of the same year to those places in the districts of Benares and Bareilly, which were the stations of the magistrates, to whom was entrusted the duty of thus deprived himself of the most natural and efficacious BOOK II. means of influencing the feelings and conduct of the CHAP.
-III.
+BOOK II. beginning of 1814 to other towns in the Lower Provinces, CHAP.
+III. and in the course of the same year to those places in the districts of Benares and Bareilly, which were the stations 1815. of the magistrates, to whom was entrusted the duty of effecting the requisite arrangements.